 Laser warnings inform you that an eye or skin hazard exists due to the presence of a Class 1 laser device.

 Contacting Allied Telesis

-If you need assistance with this product, you may contact Allied Telesis technical support by going to the Services & Support section of the Allied Telesis web site at www.alliedtelesis.com/support.
-You can find links for the following services on this page:
+If you need assistance with this product, visit the Allied Telesis web site at www.alliedtelesis.com/support.